 The rest is taken care of by CloudWatch Synthetics and is presented like this:

 That’s it.
 Your website is now monitored from an end-user perspective.
-If things go wrong, you will receive a message in Slack.
+If things go wrong, you will receive a message like this:

 Being able to write your own test scripts is a big benefit!
 Doing so allows you to implement sophisticated test scripts (simulate a user sign up, check out, …).
 Don’t forget to check out the CloudWatch pricing details.

 Take your AWS monitoring to a new level!
 Chatbot for AWS Monitoring: Configure monitoring, receive alerts, solve incidents.